-Every user, group and company do not have the same set of keys.
-Here we developed a symmetric key hybrid which shows the qualities of asymmetric key cryptography as well.
-Individuals, developers/businesses and enterprises are assigned attributes based on advanced authentication derivatives.
-For example a user will always have a name (what you have), password (what you know) and fingerprints (what you are).
-As you can see an enterprises will equally have corresponding attributes but not exactly the same.
+An entity like user, group and company does not have the same set of keys at any given time.
+Here we developed quantum resistant symmetric key cryptography with the qualities of asymmetric key cryptography as well.
+Individuals, developers/businesses and enterprises are identified via attributes.
+These facilitates an inbuilt identity access management (IAM) with primary ID to cover multi factor authentication derivatives.
+For example a user will always have a name (What You Have), password (What You Know) and fingerprints (What You Are).
+As you can see an enterprise will equally have corresponding attributes but not exactly the same.

 User keys, group keys and Master Key

 User keys: Every user has its own pair of ECSMID keys (private and public) and 2048 bits AES derived keys for volumetric encryption.